k8stopologyawareschedwg/logtracr/DESIGN.md

 In order to determine `flowID` the logging backend needs some cooperation from the application layer.
-The application layer is already using a `logID`/`xxx` key/value pair consistently across all the logs for the scheduler plugin.
+The application layer is already using a `logID`/`xxx` key/value pair consistently across all the logs for the hosting codebase.
 This was an independent decision predating the introduction of the custom logging.
 Having a consistent key enables to easily grep the general log to fetch all the messages pertaining a flow, so it's a good addition (and completely transparent to the application logic) anyway.